 Over the last five years SLIC has expanded considerably.
 We have built upon existing partnerships and forged new ones, particularly in the education sector and business community.

-We have led in both the creation of Scotland’s first public library strategy, Ambition & Opportunity: A Strategy for Public Libraries in Scotland 2015-2020, and Vibrant Libraries, Thriving Schools: A National Strategy for School Libraries in Scotland 2018-2023 – a UK first.
+We have led in both the creation of Scotland’s first public library strategy, Forward: Scotland's Public Library Strategy 2021 -2025, and Vibrant Libraries, Thriving Schools: A National Strategy for School Libraries in Scotland 2018-2023 – a UK first.

 Our aim is to support Scottish library and information services through service innovation, funding provision and informative research.
 For more information on the Scottish Library and Information Council read the SLIC Strategy.

 The six main strategic objectives of SLIC are:

 We aim to: